pombredanne/https-github.com-z88dk-z88dk.wiki-/installation.md

 **NOTE: Some users have reported problems with usage because they have other unrelated programs installed named "zcc" or "z80asm" earlier in their paths.
 If you are having build or compile trouble, try putting z88dk/bin at the front of your path to see if the problems go away.**

+## Docker usage

+Nightly docker images are published, see [Docker Usage](Docker-Usage) for details.

+## Snapcraft usage

+A snap file is currently being prepared and awaiting approval.
+When available you should be able to pull `z88dk` from the snap store.

 ## Windows

 Download the latest nightly windows build and unzip it into the destination directory (we suggest to avoid spaces in the directory names).
 This will create a tree rooted in a z88dk subdirectory.